-The event composer works just like your current calendar system, and any event you create with it with automatically sync back to the room's calendar.
+The event composer works just like your current calendar system, and any event you create with it will automatically sync back to the room's calendar.
 Same thing for editing existing events.

 If you like the way you book meetings today, you don't have to use Robin to create new events, but most folks find it easier when room scheduling is involved.

 Inviting others to your event

 You can also invite others by entering their email address or (for other Robin users) their name.
 We'll try to auto-complete names based on past events and current user lists within Robin.

 If there are any meeting services included on the event, you'll see them included as invitees of the meeting as well.
 You can learn more about how meeting services work here.